Imamzadeh Saleh, Shemiran

-Imamzadeh Saleh (امامزاده صالح) is a imamzadeh mosque in Iran.
+Imamzadeh Saleh (امامزاده صالح) is a imamzadeh mosque in Tehran, Iran.
 The mosque is located at Tajrish Square in Tehran's northern Shemiran district.
-The mosque entombs the remains of Saleh, a son of the Twelver Shia Imam, Musa al-Kazim, and is one of the most popular Shia shrines in northern Tehran.
+It entombs the remains of Saleh, a son of the Seventh Shia Imam, Musa al-Kazim, and is one of the most popular Shia shrines in northern Tehran.
+It is a holy site in Shia Islam.

 Design

 The main mausoleum building includes a large rectangular building with thick walls and solid inner space of almost 5.6 square meters.

 Silver enshrines the eastern and northeastern and western sides, decorated with silver and wood lattice on the south side of the endowment of the late Mirza Saeed Khan foreign minister for the late Qajar.

 History

 In 700 AH Imam Zadeh Saleh an inscription appears in the repair and alteration of entries according to which the Kingdom of Ghazan Khan was at the same time.

 In 1210 AH and the name of Fath-Ali Shah Qajar has been engraved on it.